firesharkstudios/butterfly-server/docs/README.md

 # Overview

-> The Everything is Real-Time C# Backend for Single Page Applications
+This animation shows an [example](#example) application with three clients automatically sychronized with Butterfly Server .NET...

 ![Demo](https://raw.githubusercontent.com/firesharkstudios/butterfly-server-dotnet/master/img/demo.gif)

 Butterfly Server .NET provides...

+- Ability to define a [Web API](#creating-a-web-api)
-- A channel layer that allows the server to push real-time data to clients
+- Ability to define a [Subscription API](#creating-a-subscription-api) that allow pushing real-time data to clients
-- A database layer that performs standard database operations **and** allows subscribing to change events
-- A web API layer that provides a simple syntax to define RESTlike APIs

-Each layer can have multiple implementations...

-- The channel layer might use WebSockets, long polling, etc
-- The database layer might use a memory database, MySQL, SQLite, etc
-- The web API layer might use EmbedIO, NancyFX, Kestrel, etc
+- Ability to modify, retrieve, and publish data change events on a [Database](#accessing-a-database)

-Butterfly Server .NET does **not** have any dependencies on ASP.NET.
+Butterfly Server .NET targets *.NET Framework 2.0* and does **not** have any dependencies on ASP.NET.

 # Getting Started

-## Nuget
+## Install from Nuget

 ```
 nuget install Butterfly.Core

-# If you wish to use EmbedIO as a ChannelServer and WebApiServer...
+# If you wish to use EmbedIO as a SubscriptionApi and WebApi...
 nuget install Butterfly.EmbedIO

 # If you wish to use MySQL as your database...